 Have you ever wanted to try dog agility with your Borzoi?
 Maybe you’re wondering about different equipment and where you should start, or perhaps you’re questioning whether or not agility is right for you.
 And what is a dog agility walk ramp?
 A dog agility walk ramp is a piece of equipment shaped like an A-frame.
 It is used in dog agility, where dogs are trained to walk up one ramp, walk across a short platform, then go down another ramp.

 They’re typically found in agility competitions or dog parks as part of a course, though you can also have them in your own backyard!

 When I first heard of agility, I had so many questions!
 Is it ethical?
-How do you train a dog to use a dog agility A-frame?
+How do you train a dog to use a dog A frame agility ramp?